sangfor/acli_doc/README-en.md

 # Visit http://localhost:3000 to see live results

 # Local Deployment
-# npm run build       # Build the static website of the production version
-# npm run serve       # Start the server locally to preview the built website
+npm run generate    # Generate the latest command list document npm run build       # Build the static website of the production version npm run serve       # Start the server locally to preview the built website
 ```

 > If deployed in a container, add NODE_OPTIONS='--localstorage-file=/tmp/localstorage' before all npm actions.